The Nurse Call Center is available by phone:

 Students and staff who are diagnosed with pertussis are isolated and do not attend school until no longer infectious (after 5 days of appropriate antibiotic).
 Notifications are sent to parents to increase awareness of symptoms and promote early diagnosis.
 Closing schools is not necessary and is not the standard approach for the control of pertussis.

-For more information on Pertussis, please click here for the Pertussis Fact Sheet
+For more information on pertussis, please see the Pertussis Fact Sheet

 A communicable disease is an illness that can be transmitted from person to person, animal to person, or inanimate object to person.
 Examples of communicable diseases include: tuberculosis, E. coli O157:H7, hepatitis A, measles, and AIDS.